arunppsg/arunppsg.github.io/content/posts/python-class-creation.md

 ## Acknowledgemnets

-A special thanks to [Rahul Sai Poruri](https://rahulporuri.github.io/) for discussions and feedbacks on earlier versions of the draft.
+A special thanks to [Rahul Sai Poruri](https://rahulporuri.github.io/) and [Tony Davis](https://tonyd.co/) for discussions and feedbacks on earlier versions of the draft.